RasmusRPaulsen/DTUImageAnalysis/exercises/Ex7-GeometricTransformationsAndRegistration/readme.md

 ### Exercise 16

-We can now apply the transformation to the source image:
+We can now apply the transformation to the source image.
+Notice that we use the inverse transform due to the inverse mapping in the image resampling:

 ``` python
 warped = warp(src_img, tform.inverse)